unwitting/chomely/README.md

 1. A further set of models keeping track of an "audit log" of changes to rooms / residents.
 2. Some extra controller methods added to do things like updating a resident's room to a given one, and usage of those from frontend AJAX calls for a more convenient UI.
 3. A mobile-optimised UI.
 Whilst I would usually approach an app mobile-first, the fact that this is intended as an admin interface coupled with the time constraints meant I took the choice to focus on a desktop layout.
+4. Separate backend and frontend codebases.
+Preferably this app would provide a data API only and be consumed by a separate React frontend with its own build pipeline etc.